HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Combining multi-feature decoders

-Figure \ref{fig:multi-attribute-ex} shows an example of multi-attribute control exhibited by \modelname~ on the \textsc{Newsroom} dataset.
-We generate 4 summaries using combinations of extractive/abstractive and general/specific decoders from the single-feature controlled models.
+Figure \ref{fig:newsroom-xsum-guided} shows an example of summaries generated using a combination of \textit{extreme} decoders corresponding to orthogonal features for the \textsc{Newsroom} dataset.
+We 4 generate summaries by using a distinct combination of extractive/abstractive and general/specific decoders from different single-feature controlled models.
 The figure shows the input article and these generated summaries: we see that these summary follow the style specifications of the two decoders used to construct them.
 Interestingly, for the High Copy, Low specificity summary, we see that the model replaces \textit{Lyft} with \textit{ride-sharing company} and \textit{VanderSaden} with \textit{former executive} from an exact copied sentence from the input, to both follow high copy and low specificity targets as faithfully as possible.
-In general, we found summary generation including a low specificity decoder tougher to control (here, the Low copy, Low Specificity summary follows similar strategy as the High Copy, Low Specificity summary).
-This is also evidenced by specificity distributions in Figures \ref{fig:newsroom-xsum-guided} which show much higher variation for D0 (i.e. low specificity decoder) than D1 (i.e. high specificity decoder) for the specificity controlled model.
+In general, we found summary generation including a low specificity decoder tougher to control (here, the Low copy, Low Specificity summary follows similar strategy to the High Copy, Low Specificity summary).
+This is also evidenced by specificity distributions in Figures \ref{fig:newsroom-xsum-guided} which show much higher variation for D0 (i.e. low specificity decoder) for the specificity controlled model.
 Similar trends are seen in Figure \ref{fig:mult-attribute}.